 One of the downsides of our wide-ranging approach is that all our members may not know everything we do.
 So here’s a short list of possible ways AWA can help you improve and grow —

 - Our monthly meeting.
 The last Sunday of every month finds a group of us coming together for a couple of hours of coffee and great conversation.
 Everyone gets a turn to share what they’ve been working on in the last month (only if they wish to) and what they’re excited about.
 The group is always changing, newbies are welcome, and we end up having a wonderful time and talking about everything interesting under the sun.
 A great place to start your AWA adventures.
 Bonus: we’re all super-nice.

 - Classes!
 Occasionally, we offer free classes to encourage learning, discussion, and continued improvement in craft for our members.
 All levels of experience are welcomed and we often have handout sheets for extra educational value.
 Please note: As I’ve devoted more time for writing, our need for new teachers has increased — if you’d be interested in teaching, email me!

 - Tuesday Writing/Critique Group.
 A wonderful and vibrant entity with its own independent vision and spirit.
 This group has been meeting for a couple of years now, and they are as close-knit and supportive a group as I’ve even seen.
-They recently published their first book —
+They’re published two books, including —